TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- NO!
 Just store it inside editor so that it may be properly cleaned up
 	- a good test case for a pbo
 	- then send just image id to the imgui renderering routine

-- command: use_image_path
-	- won't be a standalone command really, just stored inside change flav prop command
-		- like grouping command is stored
-	- redo may create new entry in loadables
-	- undo may destroy that entry
-	- if the path exists by the time of redo, nothing is created/destroyed
-		- for statelessness, let it calculate existence on each redo/undo
-	- the command must store undo input and do undo allocate
-- editor command: forget_image_path
-	- won't check for usage, it will be the job of editor gui to not let it be called when something is in use
-	- contains the forgotten viewable's content

 - we'll generalize later once images work